 Place the used equipment carefully into the tray (Rationale 92).

 Lift the soiled gauze and inspect the exit site to check that bleeding has ceased.

 DO NOT wipe the exit site with the gauze (Rationale 93).

 Once the bleeding has ceased apply the spot plaster (Rationale 94).

 Record accurately (using the same watch/clock throughout) on the GFR Record form, to the nearest minute, the time the iohexol injection was administered.
 Note which clock/watch was used and use the same one to record blood sampling times.
 Also note which limb was used as blood sampling should ideally be taken from an alternate limb (Rationale 95 and 96).

-If the procedure is abandoned for any reason dispose of any iohexol as for other IV drugs: empty vials may be disposed in a sharps bin, partially full vials should be disposed of as with other medicines (Rationale 99).
+If the procedure is abandoned for any reason dispose of any Iohexol as for other IV drug: empty vials may be disposed in a sharps bin, partially full vials should be disposed of as with other medicines (Rationale 99).